Two-dimensional nuclear magnetic resonance spectroscopy: Incredible natural-abundance double-quantum transfer experiment (INADEQUATE)

 INADEQUATE is a method often used to find 13C couplings between adjacent carbon atoms.
 Because the natural abundance of 13C is only about 1%, only about 0.01% of molecules being studied will have the two nearby 13C atoms needed for a signal in this experiment.
 However, correlation selection methods are used (similarly to DQF COSY) to prevent signals from single 13C atoms, so that the double 13C signals can be easily resolved.
 Each coupled pair of nuclei gives a pair of peaks on the INADEQUATE spectrum which both have the same vertical coordinate, which is the sum of the chemical shifts of the nuclei; the horizontal coordinate of each peak is the chemical shift for each of the nuclei separately.

 Heteronuclear through-bond correlation methods

 Heteronuclear correlation spectroscopy gives signal based upon coupling between nuclei of two different types.
 Often the two nuclei are protons and another nucleus (called a "heteronucleus").
 For historical reasons, experiments which record the proton rather than the heteronucleus spectrum during the detection period are called "inverse" experiments.
 This is because the low natural abundance of most heteronuclei would result in the proton spectrum being overwhelmed with signals from molecules with no active heteronuclei, making it useless for observing the desired, coupled signals.
 With the advent of techniques for suppressing these undesired signals, inverse correlation experiments such as HSQC, HMQC, and HMBC are actually much more common today.
-"Normal" heteronuclear correlation spectroscopy, in which the hetronucleus spectrum is recorded, is known as HETCOR.
+"Normal" heteronuclear correlation spectroscopy, in which the heteronucleus spectrum is recorded, is known as HETCOR.